Wheel:Life Welcomes Comfort Medical Ambassadors with Conversations for Wheelchair Users

 Today, Rolling Inspiration is the largest SCI peer support group in South Texas and is recognized as an official chapter of United Spinal.

 Chris also serves as an official peer mentor for the Christopher Reeve Foundation, as well as a guest professor for two of the local colleges.
-He provides real world application to the information future therapists have learned and will use on patients.
+He provides a real-world application to the information future therapists have learned and will use on patients.
 You can reach Chris at Chris@rolling-inspiration.org or http://www.rolling-inspiration.org.

 Over the years, ElleJay noticed there weren’t many visually appealing or very innovative mobility and adaptive products that were available mainstream or in the common consciousness.
 She believes that in order for the disability community to thrive, we need to create our own sanctuaries and seek out our own beauty and function.
 This was the inspiration for Frill-Ability, a website she created where adaptivity and style meet harmoniously.